diamond-org/flask-diamond/Readme.md

 ## Quick Start

-It's simple to scaffold a Diamond application.
-First make a directory to hold the application
+Make a directory to hold the application.

 ```
-mkvirtualenv my-diamond-app
 mkdir /tmp/my-diamond-app
 cd /tmp/my-diamond-app
+mkvirtualenv my-diamond-app
 ```

-Then scaffold a Diamond application.
+Install Flask-Diamond and then scaffold a new Diamond application.

 ```
 pip install git+https://github.com/iandennismiller/Flask-Diamond.git#egg=Flask-Diamond
 diamond-scaffold.sh
 make db server
 ```

+That's it!
+If you picked the default options, you now have a server running at http://127.0.0.1:5000/admin

 ## Pre-requisites